XenithAI/One-Tokenizer/README.md

   <sub> We systematically investigate three DNA-text fusion strategies. (a) The standard modular architecture, adopted by current DNA-text models. (b) SeqCLIP: explict semantic alignment on the gene encoder by contrastively learning on massive DNA-text pairs. (c) Our One Tokenizer: extend the pre-trained LLM's vocabulary with DNA-specific tokens, allowing LLM to process them natively.</sub>
 </div>

+## News

+- [2026.5.10] The code of our baseline method SeqCLIP is released.
+- The code of One Tokenizer is coming soon!

 ## Overview
 This is the official repository of our paper "Mind the Gap No More: Achieving Zero-Gap Multimodal Integration via One Tokenizer".